There are a lot of terrible economic development deals made by state and municipal governments every year. One has to stand out as the worst.

 Were We Right?

-As of mid-2023, at least three of the five deals we selected as “the worst” have undergone significant restructuring since their original announcements, while a fourth has seen a related bankruptcy:
+As of mid-2023, at least four of the six deals we selected as “the worst” have undergone significant restructuring since their original announcements, while a fourth has seen a related bankruptcy:

-• After the city of Rock Hill, SC. was unable to sell bonds to finance the Carolina Panthers‘ HQ and practice field for anything better than “junk” ratings when bond buyers were unconvinced of the project’s fiscal viability, construction on the project came to a screeching halt.
-It is currently in litigation.
+- After the city of Rock Hill, SC. was unable to sell bonds to finance the Carolina Panthers‘ HQ and practice field for anything better than “junk” ratings when bond buyers were unconvinced of the project’s fiscal viability, construction on the project came to a screeching halt.
+In a 2022 bankruptcy settlement, the county received $21 million for its sales tax-funded road improvements, contractors received $60 million and Rock Hill received title to the land.
+The partially completed structure was demolished in July, 2023 and the city hopes to attract developers for manufacturing and office projects.

-• While Rivian‘s deal with Georgia was originally based on the company beginning production there in 2024, the company has since announced that it was pushing back its manufacturing plans at the plant until 2026.
+- While Rivian‘s deal with Georgia was originally based on the company beginning production there in 2024, the company has since announced that it was pushing back its manufacturing plans at the plant until 2026.
 However, in March 2023, the company’s CFO told analysts and investors that “We remain confident that our cash and cash equivalents can fund our operations through 2025.”
+UPDATE: Rivian announced in March 2024 that it would be producing its newest vehicle in Illinois, rather than at the Georgia plant as originally planned, and had halted construction in Georgia until “later.”